piwi3910/techtalk/Docker_series/09/Readme.md

 We now have a running application, now lets make it secure.
 We now create a user our application will run as, and make sure all files needed can be accessed.

+## Step 6: Read it!
+In this step we make sure our dockerfile is commented and that we move somethings around and line escape Who knows how long it will be before we look at it again, our friends may need some help.
+Our Dockerfile becomes our documentation

+## Step 7: Lint it! (optional)
+In this step we throw our dockerfile through a linter to make sure we are not forgetting any bestpractices as they change over time.